sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 Their assumption is that the first model learns representations of local and coherent
 features: in that case, the scrambling process will mimic a change in relative feature positions.
-They found that the scrambling process hurts the recognition performance and conclude that current CNN pays attention to configural relation between parts.
+They found that the scrambling process hurts the recognition performance and conclude that current CNNs pay attention to the configural relation between parts.
 To the best of our knowledge, the validity of their assumption is unclear.
 In addition, their results could be specific to their CNN and the two-steps training process.

-In <d-cite key="baker2022deep,baker2018deep"></d-cite>, they propose to create *frankenstein* silhouettes by taking an object silhouette and horizontally flipping the upper part of the silhouette, while keeping aligned the boundaries of the silhouette.
+In <d-cite key="baker2022deep,baker2018deep"></d-cite>, they propose to create *Frankenstein* silhouettes by taking an object silhouette and horizontally flipping the upper part of the silhouette, while keeping aligned the boundaries of the silhouette.
 The underlying assumption is that the flip operation does not alter the parts themselves.
 They found that the recognition performance of ML models is largely unaffected by the flipping process, unlike adults.
-We notice that they mostly use animals in their study, such that the lower and upper part of the silhouette contain distinct parts: the bottom part corresponds to legs and the top part often displays the shape of the face (ears etc.
+We notice that they mostly use animals in their study, such that the lower and upper part of the silhouette contain distinct parts: the bottom part corresponds to the legs and the top part often displays the shape of the head (ears etc.
 ..).

 {% include figure.html path="assets/img/2025-04-28-visualprop/frankenstein.png"